rafamj/mysynthproject/README.md

     ./modular <program> to exec the program
-    ./modular -c <program> to list the SAMD21 synth.ino program ./modular -c <program> to list the synth.cc program
+    ./modular -c <program> to list the SAMD21 synth.ino program ./modular -p <program> to list the synth.cc program